aryafmdev/100-Days-Of-Code/Log.md

 Today's Progress: I created a simple math game for my lovely son.

 Thoughts: I've been working on a simple math game, with some help from tools like ChatGPT, but I've continued to adjust the code to make it into the game I envision.
 Today, I focused on turning the simple web-based math game into a mobile app.
 I successfully made it a Progressive Web App (PWA), which works when the mobile device is connected to the internet.
 However, it still doesn't work offline.
 I want to improve it so the app can be accessed even without an internet connection.
 As of today, I haven't managed to turn it into a native app yet-but maybe tomorrow, or sometime soon, I'll give it another try.

+Day 5: August 05, 2025

+Today's progress: Began understanding and practicing JavaScript logic.

+Thoughts: So.
+I was sitting there, and my head started feeling all hot, like I was about to explode! 😂🤣 I've been really pushing myself to wrap my head around some basic JavaScript stuff.
+You know, just trying to practice with things like 'while', 'for', 'if', 'else', and 'else if.
+And oh man, I've had some hillarious moments trying to figure out loops like 'while' and 'for'.
+It's a bit wild, really, because if you mess up the code, you can end up in an infinite loop that just keeps going and going.
+Talk about a mind trip!
+I mean, that could totally overload your memory!
+Gotta be super careful with that!